1. The Right Brush

 2. Primer, Foundation, and Mixing

 If your T-zone is prone to getting oily, try using a damp sponge to apply your foundation.
 Most foundations contain some oil for blendability but using a damp sponge will pick up the pigment and not the oil.
 You will enjoy great coverage and no shine.
-Also, the MK Beauty blotter are great to absorb excess oil and not mess up your makeup.
+Also, the MK Beauty blotter is great at absorbing excess oil and not messing up your makeup.

 3. Love Your Flaws - Then Conceal Them